ProfCupcake/CUPLIB/Zeus Request System/README.md

 Known Issues:
 - This script potentially won't play well with other Zeus methods (including the #adminLogged); I'd recommend *only* using this script if you are to use it at all
 - For some reason, the delay on the "list" action isn't working
-- For the sake of end-user simplicity, this relies heavily on an outdated, deprecated command.
-It works just fine for now, but only as long as Bohemia don't remove said command.

 ## Installation